 Update October 2014: Devastating News.

 The Annapurna Circuit is in the news – and not in a good way.
-Since October 14 the number of deaths has gone up into the dozens [it now stands at 39] as the Thorung La area recovers from a massive blizzard caused by the tail end of Tropical Storm Hudhud which swept up from the Bay of Bengal.
-The result was landslides at lower altitude due to massive amounts of rain and avalanches and blizzard conditions higher up because of the wet snow and wind.
+Since October 14 the number of deaths has gone up into the dozens [it now stands at 39] as the Thorung La area recovers from a massive blizzard caused by Tropical Storm Hudhud, which swept up from the Bay of Bengal.
+The result was landslides at lower altitudes due to massive amounts of rain and avalanches and blizzard conditions higher up because of the wet snow and wind.

-Apparently some trekking parties – some with guides, some not – decided to make what is normally a four-to-six-hour crossing of Thorung La in spite of poor weather.
+Apparently, some trekking parties – some with guides, some not – decided to make what is normally a four-to-six-hour crossing of Thorung La in spite of poor weather.
 They may have been betting that the worst was over and they’d get across without a problem.
 Instead, they were walloped by a worsening blizzard that caught them unprepared both in terms of gear and dealing with a full-out emergency mountaineering experience.
-While some trekkers took shelter at the teahouse at the pass itself, apparently it was those who continued on down to Muktinath that lost their lives.
+While some trekkers took shelter at the teahouse at the pass itself, apparently, those who continued on down to Muktinath lost their lives.

-There were also deaths on an Annapurna side trail from Koto (just east of Chame) up the Naur and Phu Kholas to Phugaon (map here).
+There were also deaths on an Annapurna side trail from Koto (just east of Chame) up the Nar and Phu Kholas to Phugaon (map here).
 Four Canadians, an Indian, and three local villagers were killed in an avalanche.
-To the west of Jomsom at the Mount Dhaulagiri Base Camp two Slovak mountaineers and three Nepali mountain guides were also killed in an avalanche as they prepared to summit the mountain.
+To the west of Jomsom, at the Mount Dhaulagiri Base Camp, two Slovak mountaineers and three Nepali mountain guides were also killed in an avalanche as they prepared to summit the mountain.

 In time more details will emerge to help us make more sense of what must be the darkest day in Himalayan trekking and climbing history.